kagenlim/MA-Thesis/README.md

 # MA-Thesis
 Code for Columbia University M.A.
-Thesis - Examining Inequality in American School Safety: Regression and Interpretable Machine Learning Modelling Approaches
+Thesis - Using Explainable Artificial Intelligence to Quantify Variation in American School Safety: An Application of Machine Learning Feature Importances for Social Science Insights